Welcome to Knospe-ABA

 When you contact Knospe-ABA for services,

 we will offer you an opportunity to attend an introductory workshop that teaches you the basic “what,” “how,” and “why” of ABA/VB.
-This workshop is now available online as a webinar as well, which allows you to attend comfortably from your home.
-You can choose to schedule an initial consultation (usually 3 days) where we come into your home and begin the process of identifying the best individualized teaching program for your child.
+This workshop is now available online as a webinar, which allows you to attend comfortably from your home.
+You can choose to have us work with your child 1:1 in one of our learning centres, or schedule an initial consultation (usually 3 days) where we come into your home and begin the process of identifying the best individualized teaching program for your child.
 This includes the process of teaching you how to implement those program recommendations on a daily basis within your regular interactions with your child.
-We can follow that consult with periodic 1 or 2-day maintenance consultations where we check the progress of your child and your teaching skill as well as change the program to help you move forward.
+We can follow that consult with periodic 1 or 2-day maintenance consultations where we check the progress of your child and your teaching skill as well as adjust the program as needed to help you move forward.
 At some point, we will work with you to be able to spend part of our consultations in the kindergarten, school, and other important community environments so that we can help all of your child’s teachers and therapists maximize their work with your child.
-Additionally, between visits you can contact us at your discretion for email, phone and zoom consults that will help you stay on track with your teaching, answer any questions, or address any expected issues that come up along the way.
+Additionally, between visits, you can contact us at your discretion for email, phone and zoom consults that will help you stay on track with your teaching, answer any questions, or address any expected issues that come up along the way.

 Our programs are designed so that parents and other adults

 can address learning goals important to the child’s development and independence within their normal daily interactions.
 We teach the adults how to interact successfully, based on the child’s motivation.
 This allows teaching to occur wherever the child wants to be.
 You learn to make good teaching choices whether you are in the kitchen, the bathtub, in front of the tv, at the playground, jumping on the bed, in the car, and any other location you might go to have fun.
 We teach you how to participate in your child’s fun activities without taking the fun out of them.
 This allows you to keep your child engaged in “motivated learning” and fun throughout their day.
 In the home, school, and community setting, adults are already trying to teach and address behavior issues.
 However, when they do this without an understanding of the behavioral principles they are likely to be unsuccessful.
 In fact, they can inadvertently make things worse for the child.
-We do not believe that clinic based programs can adequately address these problems that arise in the home and community setting.
-Only support taught in the natural environment can maximize a child’s learning opportunities throughout their day.
+To help jumpstart teaching, we now offer additional options including clinic based programs to help teach important skills you can then help your child generalize into the home and community setting.
+Only support taught in the natural environment can maximize a child’s learning opportunities throughout their day so whether clinic based or in-home consulting, we always prioritize parent training.

 A better understanding of the behavioral principles